I would like for this to be a thread dedicated to spreading the word about the Top Ten List on 3D Experience platform.

 If you would like to browse through the entire list of idea posts you currently have two options.

 1. You can scroll down through all of the posts in the Top Ten community on the 3D Experience platform.
 The page only loads a handful of posts at a time, so it will take some time to load and scroll to the bottom.
 This will also be your way of voting.
 See this thread to learn how to use the Top Ten List and navigate to it's page.
 3DExperience World 2020 SOLIDWORKS Top Ten List

-2. You can visit this link [Vote tally is in] 2020 Top Ten List (TTL) Repository to the repository Kevin Chnadler Kevin Chandler has put so much effort into.
+2. You can visit this link [Parse & Save code attached] 2020 Top Ten List (TTL) Repository to the repository Kevin Chnadler Kevin Chandler has put so much effort into.

 It would seem that voting will consist of hitting the "like" button.
 It has been stated that although hitting the "like" button ahead of time does in fact count as a vote and cannot be redacted, except by the voter, we are being held to the honor system and expected to refrain from voting until the voting session opens.

 The reason for this thread is that even though you can search the Top Ten for a post, the search results are not clickable and voting (liking) cannot be accomplished without finding the post in the idea thread itself.

 I have been able to e-mail coworkers url links to my bookmarked ideas and in that way I hope to be able to provide more people access, through this thread, to ideas they would like to vote for but may not have the time or ability to scroll through the Top Ten idea thread until they stumble upon the one they want.